 Models: Turbotemp 125, 200, 300, 400

-Yet another re-branded Pentair Mastertemp, this time with a different outside casing.
+Another re-branded Pentair Mastertemp, this time with a different outside casing.
 The internals are identical.
+Sta-rite actually designed this style of heater before Pentair took over.

 Models: Max-E-Therm 200, 300, 400